-Poker persists as one of the world’s most popular pastimes, and millions of people play poker around the globe.
+Poker is one of the world’s most popular pastimes, and millions of people play poker around the globe.
 Live poker rooms, online poker sites, and poker home games are available to players in many areas of the world, and it’s never been easier to find a place to play poker.

-What are the rules of poker?
+What are the basic rules of poker?

 Other common games played at the world’s biggest poker rooms include Omaha and Five Card Draw.
-While all of the different poker variants play with unique rules, the fundamentals of betting, common terms, and poker hand rankings apply to nearly all varieties of the game.
+While all of the different poker variants play with unique rules, the fundamentals of betting, bluffing, common terms, and poker hand rankings apply to nearly all varieties of the game.

 The Poker.org Ultimate Beginner’s Guide to playing poker outlines the basics for three of the world’s most popular poker variants: Texas Hold’em, Five Card Draw, and Omaha.